 Accredited by the Institute and Faculty of Actuaries for the purpose of exemption from some professional examinations.

 Graduates who go on to qualify as actuaries with the Society of Actuaries in North America can get credit from some of the SOA examinations on the basis of exemptions from the IfoA examinations.

 Heriot-Watt University is recognised as a Center of Actuarial Excellence by the Society of Actuaries (SOA), North America.
 We are the only Center of Actuarial Excellence in Europe and one of only 30 other schools worldwide with this designation.
 With roots dating back to 1889, the Society of Actuaries (SOA) is the world's largest actuarial professional organization with more than 28,000 actuaries as members.

 The opportunity of a lifetime!
-The PwC Actuarial Flying Start programme offers, uniquely to Heriot-Watt University's Actuarial Science students, two six-month, paid, PwC work placements during Years Three and Five.
-It's the perfect way to gain valuable industry experience during your time at university.
-As an Actuarial Science student at Heriot-Watt University, you will have the opportunity to apply for this programme in Year Two.
-If successful, you'll join PwC's actuarial team in London and work directly with their clients - helping them plan for uncertainty as well as identifying, quantifying and managing their risks.
-They are known for the outstanding training they provide to graduates and if you do well, you could also get a job offer for when you graduate.
-Don't miss out!
+The PwC Actuarial Flying Start course currently offers, uniquely to Heriot-Watt University's Actuarial Science students, two six-month, paid, PwC work placements during Years Three and Five.
+It's the perfect way to gain valuable industry experience during university.
+Actuarial Science students at Heriot-Watt University currently have the opportunity to apply for this course in Year Two.
+Successful applicants join PwC's actuarial team in London and work directly with their clients - helping them plan for uncertainty as well as identifying, quantifying and managing their risks.
+They are known for the outstanding training they provide to graduates and successful students could also get a job offer for when they graduate.

 Course contentDetailed course guide

 Introduction to Statistical Science; Calculus; Introduction to University Mathematics; Professional Development Planning; Finance; Economics and practical work.